Personalized search: The case of Google

-Google's popularity as a search engine and Internet browser has allowed it to gain a lot of power.
-Their popularity has created millions of usernames, which have been used to collect vast amounts of information about individuals.
 Google can use multiple methods of personalization such as traditional, social, geographic, IP address, browser, cookies, time of day, year, behavioral, query history, bookmarks, and more.
 Although having Google personalize search results based on what users searched previously may have its benefits, there are negatives that come with it.

 With the power from this information, Google has chosen to enter other sectors it owned, such as videos, document sharing, shopping, maps, and many more.
 Google has done this by steering searchers to their own services offered as opposed to others such as MapQuest.

 Using search personalization, Google has doubled its video market share to about eighty percent.
 The legal definition of a monopoly is when a firm gains control of seventy to eighty percent of the market.
 Google has reinforced this monopoly by creating significant barriers of entry such as manipulating search results to show their own services.
 This can be clearly seen with Google Maps being the first thing displayed in most searches.

 The analytical firm Experian Hitwise stated that since 2007, MapQuest has had its traffic cut in half because of this.
 Other statistics from around the same time include Photobucket going from twenty percent of market share to only three percent, Myspace going from twelve percent market share to less than one percent, and ESPN from eight percent to four percent market share.
 In terms of images, Photobucket went from 31% in 2007 to 10% in 2010 and Yahoo Images has gone from 12% to 7%.
 It becomes apparent that the decline of these companies has come because of Google's increase in market share from 43% in 2007 to about 55% in 2009.

-It can be said that Google is more dominant because they provide better services.
-However, Experian Hitwise has also created graphs to show the market share of about fifteen different companies at once.
-This has been done for every category for the market share of pictures, videos, product search, and more.
-The graph for product search is evidence enough for Google's influence because their numbers went from 1.3 million unique visitors to 11.9 unique visitors in one month.
-That kind of growth can only come with the change of a process.

-In the end, there are two common themes with all of these graphs.
+There are two common themes with all of these graphs.
 The first is that Google's market share has a direct inverse relationship to the market share of the leading competitors.
 The second is that this directly inverse relationship began around 2007, which is around the time that Google began to use its "Universal Search" method.